-(d) BY DETACHMENT OF TERRITORY.
+(d) BY DETACHMENT OF TERRITORY

-(1) Where it is annexed to a contiguous township.
+(1) Where It Is Annexed to a Contiguous Township:

-Section 20.
-The court of quarter sessions, upon petition, may change the limits of any borough by detaching territory therefrom and annexing the same to a contiguous township or townships.
+Section 430.
+Petitions to Detach Territory.-The court of quarter sessions, upon petition, may change the limits of any borough by detaching territory therefrom and annexing the same to a contiguous township or townships.

-Section 21.
-The petition shall be signed by a majority of the freehold residents of the borough, except where the dividing line between a borough and a township shall separate the lands of any person, in which case the petition may be made by any freeholder whose lands are so divided.
-The petition shall contain the names of the contiguous township or townships to which the territory is proposed to be annexed, and shall set forth a description, and be accompanied with a plot, showing the courses and distances of the boundaries of such township or townships before and after the proposed change of limits.
+Section 431.
+Signing and Contents of Petition.-The petition shall be signed by a majority of the freehold residents of the borough, except where the dividing line between a borough and a township shall separate the lands of any person, in which case the petition may be made by any freeholder whose lands are so divided.
+The petition shall contain the names of the contiguous township or townships to which the territory is proposed to be annexed, and shall set forth a description, and be accompanied with a plot showing the courses and distances of the boundaries of such township or townships before and after the proposed change of limits.

-Section 22.
-Upon its presentation the court shall order the petition filed and shall fix a time for hearing.
-Notice of the filing of the petition shall be given to the supervisors of the townships and to the secretary of the borough and president of council, at least twenty days prior to the date of hearing.
-If the court shall deter mine in favor of the proposed detachment of territory, it shall state in its decree to what adjacent township or townships the territory so detached shall be annexed.
+Section 432.
+Filing Petition; Notice; Decree.-Upon its presentation, the court shall order the petition filed and shall fix a time for hearing.
+Notice of the filing of the petition shall be given to the supervisors of the townships, and to the secretary of the borough and president of council, at least twenty days prior to the date of hearing.
+If the court shall determine in favor of the proposed detachment of territory, it shall state in its decree to what adjacent township or townships the territory so detached shall be annexed.
 The petition and decree shall be recorded in the office for the recording of deeds of the county, at the expense of the petitioners, and thenceforth the boundaries of the borough and of the adjacent township or townships shall be as decreed by the court.

-(2) By reason of natural or artificial causes.
+(2) By Reason of Natural or Artificial Causes:

-Section 23.
-Whenever the territory of any borough is divided by reason of natural or artificial causes, or whenever any part of a borough is so located that access to the remaining portion can be had only by passing through some other township or borough, the court of quarter sessions, on petition signed by persons representing at least two-thirds of the value of the real property, and two-thirds of the inhabitants of the borough, may detach therefrom the part so divided or located, and annex it to an adjacent borough or township.
+Section 435.
+Petitions to Detach Territory.-Whenever the territory of any borough is divided by reason of natural or artificial causes, or whenever any part of a borough is so located that access to the remaining portion can be had only by passing through some other township or borough, the court of quarter sessions, on petition signed by persons representing at least two-thirds of the value of the real property and two-thirds of the inhabitants of the borough, may detach therefrom the part so divided or located and annex it to an adjacent borough or township.

-Section 24.
-Upon its presentation the court shall order the petition filed, and shall direct that notice thereof be given to the borough or to the township whose boundaries may be affected; and shall also fix a time for hearing.
+Section 436.
+Filing Petition; Notice.-Upon its presentation, the court shall order the petition filed, and shall direct that notice thereof be given to the borough, or to the township whose boundaries may be affected, and shall also fix a time for hearing.

-Section 25.
-If the decree of the court shall be in conformity with the prayer of the petitioners, the boundaries of the borough from which the territory is detached, and of the borough or township to which such detached portion is annexed, shall be as decreed by the court.
+Section 437.
+Decree of Court.
+If the decree of the court shall be in conformity with the prayer of the petitioners, the boundaries of the borough from which the territory is detached and of the borough or township to which such detached portion is annexed shall be as decreed by the court.

-Section 26.
-All costs and expenses in proceedings for the annexation of territory on petition to council, or in proceedings for the change of borough limits by the detachment of territory, shall be paid by the petitioners for such annexation or detachment.
+Section 438.
+Payment of Cost.-All costs and expenses in proceedings for the annexation of territory on petition to council, or in proceedings for the change of borough limits by the detachment of territory, shall be paid by the petitioners for such annexation or detachment.